petertengg/petertengg.github.io/README.md

 This is the source code for my personal site and blog, where I write about:

 - **Programming**: C++, Python, performance, tools, and technical deep dives
-- **Trading**: Techical Analysis, concepts, algorithms, Pine Script, MetaTrader, and related experiments
+- **Trading**: Technical Analysis, concepts, algorithms, Pine Script, MetaTrader, and related experiments
 - **Portfolio**: Selected projects, freelance work, and technical showcases

-The site is structured around multiple sub-blogs using [Jekyll custom collections](https://jekyllrb.com/docs/collections/).

 ---